Boris Zimin: Political activity

 On September 2, 2022, the Ministry of Justice included Boris Zimin in the list of individuals acting as a foreign agent.

 The Russian Interior Ministry has placed philanthropist Boris Zimin on the wanted list.
 Zimin is charged with illegal alienation of common shares of BelkaCar, a Russian car sharing company.
 The Investigative Committee has demanded that the charity patron be arrested in absentia.
-Boris Zimin says the case filed for political reasons.
+Boris Zimin claims the case was filed for political reasons.

+Criminal Prosecution

+In early 2023, the Russian Ministry of Internal Affairs placed Boris Zimin on the federal wanted list.
+According to RBC, the criminal case against Zimin is related to the alienation of ordinary shares of the parent company of the car-sharing service BelkaCar.
+The damages are estimated at 47 million euros.

+On January 11, 2023, the Tverskoy District Court ordered Zimin’s arrest in absentia.
+Zimin himself believes that the case is politically motivated.

+On April 22, 2025, the Preobrazhensky District Court of Moscow sentenced Boris Zimin in absentia to nine years in prison on fraud charges.